callumlocke/join-table/README.md

 // rabbit eats lettuce
 ```

-Warning: Updating the table while you're iterating over it might have unpredictable results.
-If you need to update the table during a loop, spread the table into an array first:
+Warning: mutating the table while you're iterating over it might have unpredictable results.
+If you need to update the table during a loop, you might want to spread the table into an array first:

 ```js
 for (const [x, y] of [...table]) {